PickNikRobotics/beta_moveit_website/services/robotics-consulting.md

                 <div class="col-12 col-lg-6">
                     <h2>Expertise</h2>
                     <p>
                         We are rooted with strong academic backgrounds of robotics theory combined with deep applied software experience.
-Our Roboticists are ready to support you on your toughest robotic problems.
+Our Roboticists are ready to support you on your toughest robotic problems, including motion planning, grasping, perception, and navigation.
                     </p>
                 </div>
             </div>